Species Conservation Habitat (SCH)

 Implementation

-The approximately 4,100-acre project will provide critical habitat for birds and fish and improve air quality at the Salton Sea.
-Located at the southern end of the Sea, the SCH includes aquatic habitat ponds, berms, habitat features, water conveyance structures, and mixing and sedimentation basins.
-When completed, the SCH will provide feeding, resting, and breeding habitat for birds and fish, particularly fish-eating birds whose habitat is deteriorating quickly as the Sea recedes and
+The approximately 10,000-acre project will provide important habitat for birds and fish and improve air quality at the Salton Sea.
+The SCH features include aquatic habitat ponds, berms, habitat features, water conveyance structures, and mixing and sedimentation basins.
+The SCH will provide feeding, resting, and breeding habitat for birds and fish, particularly fish-eating birds whose habitat is deteriorating quickly as the Sea recedes and becomes saltier.
+Emissive lakebed will be stabilized by covering exposed areas with water.
+The SCH has completed construction on several ponds (4,910 acres) and two ponds (2,010 acres) have been filled with a mixture of Salton Sea and New River water.

 2011